Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Conflicting Information - 1944:

 Marathon is listed among the ships in Convoy HX 311, leaving New York on Sept.
 28-1944 and arriving Liverpool on Oct.
 14 - her destination is given as Clyde for orders.
 According to "Nortraships flåte" by J. R. Hegland, she later joined Convoy JW 62 which departed Loch Ewe for Russia on Nov.
 29-1944.
 Hegland says she was the only Norwegian merchant ship in this convoy, but the Commodore was Norwegian (E. Ullring on board the British D/S Fort Boise) and so were several of the escort vessels, namely the corvettes Tunsberg Castle and Eglantine and the escort trawlers Tromsø, Karmøy and Jeløy.
 (By this time the Tirpitz had been sunk, making the Arctic runs less threatening, and this convoy reached Kola safely on Dec.
 7).
 There seems to be some confusion here.
 Bob Ruegg/Arnold Hague's "Convoys to Russia" lists no Norwegian ship in JW 62, except for the escorts Tunsberg Castle and Eglantine (the 3 trawlers are not mentioned among the escorts).
 However, Marathon can be found in the previous Convoy JW 61, leaving Loch Ewe on Oct.
 20 and in which the Norwegian M/T Noreg acted as one of the escort oilers.
 No Norwegian escorts are listed for this convoy, which arrived the Kola Inlet on Oct.
-28. Fort Boise was indeed the Commodore ship for JW 62, but this ship did not take part in JW 61.
-Commodore ship for the latter was the British Fort Crevecoeur.
+28. Fort Boise was indeed the Commodore Vessel for JW 62, but this ship did not take part in JW 61.
+Commodore Vessel for the latter was the British Fort Crevecoeur.
 It looks like Hegland has gotten some of the facts and convoys mixed up here.

 Ruegg / Hague agree with Hegland that Marathon returned to the U.K. with Convoy RA 62, leaving the Kola Inlet on Dec.
 10 with 29 ships, arriving Loch Ewe on Dec.
 19. Hegland says the Norwegian E. Ullring was again the Commodore, though he doesn't mention on which ship.
 Ruegg / Hague name Fort Crevecoeur as Commodore Ship again.
 This convoy also had Tunsberg Castle and Eglantine among the escorts, but Tunsberg Castle struck a mine and sank on Dec.
 12. On the same day, nine torpedo bombers attacked, with the loss of 2 aircraft, but no ships were lost.
 A report by Marathon's gunnery officer O. Nygård states that this attack took place in 71 17N 18 52E, about 60 n. miles north of Fugløy light.
 In this report Nygård mentions Gunners Kåre Rygg and Reidar Kristoffersen, Able Seamen Lars Vaage, Arne Arnessen and Harry Albrigtsen, and cook Karsten Tønnevold on duty by the guns, and indicates they may have shot down an aircraft.